yvanbinda/Host-Wordpress-in-AWS/Project Overview.md

 Follow the step-by-step tutorial in the repository to replicate the infrastructure and deploy a WordPress site on AWS.
 Whether you're a developer, system administrator, or AWS enthusiast, this project provides a comprehensive guide to hosting a WordPress website with industry-leading cloud services.

-Explore, Deploy, and Optimize your WordPress Experience on AWS!